How to Apply

 - Two letters of recommendation

-- Before you download our application, please read your intended position's description.
+- Before you apply, please read your intended position's description.

 To be a member of AmeriCorps, you must meet the following requirements.

 - Have a high school diploma or GED

 - Be a U.S. citizen or lawful permanent resident

 - Clear a criminal background check in Massachusetts, a background check in your home state (if applicable), an FBI criminal background check, and a sex offender registry database check

 - Be available to serve from (mid- to late) August through (mid- to late) June

 - Attend the five-day AmeriCorps Orientation (see FAQs for dates)